Sarah Rugheimer: Personal life

 Rugheimer's father was a physics teacher and she credits him for her love of teaching.

 She has stated that she did not have a strong interest in astronomy, until she heard about astrobiology at the American Astronomical Society (AAS) conference in her final undergraduate year.
 "I had never heard anything more exciting.
 Finally science is beginning to being able to start answering humanity’s most fundamental questions of how we got here, and is there life elsewhere in the Universe?
 Are we alone?
 These are basic fundamental questions we have been thinking about for thousands of years".Rugheimer co-hosts a podcast, "Self-care with Drs.
 Sarah", which covers topics such as women in science and navigating academic careers.

 She competed internationally in Irish dance for 11 years.
 In 2011, Rugheimer climbed Mt.
 Kilimanjaro and since climbed mountains across the world including Aconcagua, Cayambe, Chimborazo, Mt.
 Rainier and Mt.
 Baker.

-One of the wonderful Professors that had a huge influence on Rugheimer in her younger years while studying at the University of Calgary was Dr. Jay Gamble who taught her Fantasy Literature.
+One of the major influences on Rugheimer in her younger years while studying at the University of Calgary was Dr. Jay Gamble, the Professor for her Fantasy Literature class.